 Bring Your Own Device (BYOD)

-Separate business data from personal data.
-Make sure your business contacts or other data doesn’t leak through a user’s personal apps, and have a separate passcode for unlocking the business profile.
+Malware exposure, data leaks, and stolen or lost devices are the risks of BYOD, especially since the employee is using the device a lot more frequently due to personal use.
+Ensure privacy by separating business data from personal data with MDM.
+Make sure your business contacts and other data doesn’t leak through to a user’s personal apps, and enforce a separate passcode for unlocking the business profile.

 Employees tend to show stronger productivity when they use devices familiar to them, and they also enjoy a personalized experience that increases their satisfaction, according to technology review site Tom’s Hardware.

 With MDM you can ensure that your employees have all of the necessary applications, access to company data, and WiFi.
 With the automation features, employees don’t need to visit the IT department to update software or reset a passcode.

 Reduce equipment costs by having employees use a smartphone that they’ve already purchased.
 You will then only need to manage that employee’s single smartphone, as opposed to two or more, reducing IT’s time in managing additional hardware.
 A BYOD policy also removes the additional procedure of having to wipe, reconfigure, and reassign devices to new employees.